Metal polish poisoning

 - Medicine to reverse the effect of the poison and treat symptoms

 - Surgical removal of burned skin (skin debridement)

 - Tube through the mouth into the stomach to aspirate (suck out) the stomach.
 This is done only when the person gets medical care within 30 to 45 minutes of the poisoning, and a very large amount of the substance has been swallowed

 - Washing of the skin (irrigation) -- perhaps every few hours for several days

 How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
 The faster a person gets medical help, the better the chance for recovery.

-Prolonged exposure to lacquer fumes can cause serious, long-term health problems.
+Prolonged exposure to metal polish fumes can cause serious, long-term health problems.

 Wang GS, Buchanan JA.
 Hydrocarbons.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 152.

 Reviewed by: Jacob L. Heller, MD, MHA, Emergency Medicine, Emeritus, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.